ahmed-al-farouq/Covid-19-Metrics/README.md

-# Metrics Webapp
+# Covid-19 Metrics

-> The metrics web app is a site that shows metrics for coronavirus deaths
+> The Covid-19 Metrics is a site that shows metrics for coronavirus deaths

 > |Big Screen       |Small Screen|
 > |--------------|--------------|